kickstartcoding/cheatsheets/kickstart-backend/4-modules-oop.md

 Software architecture

-:   High-level, executive summary of the design of a piece of software to facilitate collaboration within a team
+:   Summary of the design of a piece of software to facilitate collaboration within a team

 Interface